untoxa/rhythm/readme.md

 	-g .OAM=0xC000

 ## Music
 The Music module was written by @Kabcorp.
+He also did some graphics.
+Thank you!

 He used this version of hUGETracker: https://github.com/untoxa/hUGEBuild/releases/tag/0.41b1

 Original author of hUGETracker is @superdisk, here is a link to the original repo: https://github.com/superDisk/hUGETracker/

 Module was converted into the C source by this wonderful online tool from @Daid: https://daid.github.io/rgbds-live/tracker/index.html
-It is "Online hUGETracker", actually!
+It is almost "Online hUGETracker"!

 ## Interaction with the game
-hUgeDriver has a feature, called "routines".
+hUgeDriver has a feature, that is called "routines".
 It is actually a user code, that is called when the special effect is encountered.
-There is a simple way to obtain those calls in your C handlers.
+There is a simple way to obtain those calls in your C handlers: just declare those handlers and put them into the routines pointer array.
+Look into the source code to find out how to implement that in your own software.

 Tony.